 2. Subject Matter.

-The main subject of the Dream (Rousseau) painting is Yadwinga, who was the artist’s mistress.
+The main subject of The Dream painting is Yadwigha, who was the artist’s mistress.
 In the middle of a forest, a light-skinned, voluptuous, and round-breasted woman in naked form lies on a couch, reclining through her body curves.
 Wild animals surround her while a native musician with a black face plays music.
-While she gazes around the landscape around her: there are animals like elephants, lions, lionesses, birds and monkeys.
+While she gazes around the landscape around her: there are animals like elephants, lions, lionesses, birds, and monkeys.
 A pink serpent enters from the bottom, echoing the curves of the lady.
-We will study the entire painting in our later sections.
+We will study the entire subject matter in our later sections.

 3. Artist.

-Born on May 20, 1844, Henri Rousseau was a French Post-Impressionist painter in a primitive manner, painted the composition, The Dream.
+Born on May 20, 1844, Henri Rousseau was a French Post-Impressionist painter in a primitive manner who painted The Dream.
 He started painting in his late 40s at the age of 49 after he left his full-time job to dedicate his remaining life to art.
-Rousseau was a self-learnt artist, ridiculed by art critiques lifetime.
+Rousseau was a self-learned artist, ridiculed by art critics in his lifetime.
 A member of the petit bourgeois, he championed the politics of fraternity and declared himself a patron of Fraforest-inspired, which he often displayed in his paintings.

 4. Date.